For Developers

 Aren’t the new JavaScript features just amazing!

-This new, stage 4, ES2022 JavaScript feature will allow you to use the character “d” to express that you want the starting and ending indexes of the specified matched string.
+This new ES2022 JavaScript feature allows you to use the character “d” to express that you want the starting and ending indexes of the specified matched string.
 Previously this was not possible.
 You could only obtain indexing data in the process of string-matching operation.

 To retrieve the list of matches